LegendIsAwesomes/ScuphsUtils/README.md

 # ScuphUtilities
-Additional plugin for the TotalFreedom server!
+Additional plugin for the ScuphGaming